yuandreamtyumen/yuandreamtyumen.github.io/README.md

 - [Credits & Third party components and their licenses](#credits--third-party-components-and-their-licenses-if-available)

 ## Introduction
-* PojavLauncher is a Minecraft: Java Edition launcher for Android based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
+* PojavLauncher–CN is a Minecraft: Java Edition launcher for Android based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
-* This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.19 snapshots (including Combat Test versions).
+* This launcher–CN can launch almost all available Minecraft versions ranging from rd-132211 to 1.19 snapshots (including Combat Test versions).
 * Modding via Forge and Fabric are also supported.
 * This repository contains source code for Android.
-* For iOS/iPadOS, check out [PojavLauncher_iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS).

 ## Getting PojavLauncher